Is It Necessary to Read Quran with Tajweed? — 10 Reasons Why Tajweed Matters

 Start Learning Tajweed Today

-Get personalized guidance from qualified teachers who can help you learn Tajweed correctly from the beginning.
+Get personalised guidance from experienced teachers who can help you learn Tajweed correctly from the beginning, even if you are a non-Arab learner in cities like London, Birmingham, Manchester, Toronto or Sydney.

 Frequently Asked Questions